25 Ways to Reduce Dropout Rates in eLearning Courses (Part II)

 Poor course design

 18. Create a course that’s as visually inviting as possible. eLearning environments should be inherently lively and interesting for your audience.
-Learners love to see more than just text, so if you replace words with diagrams, infographics, charts, powerful images, animations, interactive illustrations, and videos, chances are they will want to continue through the entire course.
+Replace words with diagrams, infographics, charts, powerful images, animations, interactive illustrations, and videos, chances are they will stay.

 22. Provide only the information that can help really them do something.
-When you are going to ask the learner to do something, be sure that it is worth the learner’s time and effort to do it; otherwise, the course loses credibility with the learner.
-Learners need to believe that they will learn something valuable from the experience.
-Otherwise, why would they stick with it?
+When you are going to ask the learner to do something, be sure that it is worth the learner’s time and energy; otherwise, the course loses credibility.

 24. Always keep your learners in mind.
-Focus less on dumping information on the learner and more on what information they need to do what it is they’re supposed to do.
 For every piece of content you include, its important to think, what will the learner get out of it?

 25. Keep your content updated.
 You need to revamp your content to keep with the changes.
-Include the latest facts and figures relevant to the learner's context.
+Include the latest facts and figures relevant to the learner's context in a specific moment.